henrik429/Anomaly-Detection/README.md

 The presentation slides are located at https://git.imp.fu-berlin.de/henris07/anomalydetection/-/blob/main/cybersecurity_AI_slides.pdf.

-The architecture of the KDDCup99 dataset is defined as follows:
+The architecture of the KDDCup99 dataset is defined as:

 <img src="pictures/KDDCup_architecture.png" width="400"/>

-The architecture of the image datasets are defined as follows:
+The architecture of the image datasets are defined as:

 <img src="pictures/image_architecture.png" width="400"/>